aws/aws-iot-device-sdk-embedded-C/README.md

 ### Features

 The C-SDK simplifies access to AWS IoT Services.
-The SDK has been tested to work with AWS IoT Core and an open source MQTT broker to ensure high quality interoperability.
-The AWS IoT Device Shadow library is flexible to work with any MQTT client and JSON parser.
+The SDK has been tested to work with [AWS IoT Core](http://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) and an open source MQTT broker to ensure high quality interoperability.
+The AWS IoT Device Shadow, AWS IoT Jobs, and AWS IoT Device Defender libraries are flexible to work with any MQTT client and JSON parser.
 The MQTT client and JSON parser libraries in the C-SDK are offered as choices without being tightly coupled with the rest of the SDK.
 The C-SDK contains the following libraries:

-### coreMQTT
+#### coreMQTT

 The C-SDK provides the ability to establish an MQTT connection with a broker over a customer-implemented transport layer, which can either be a secure channel like a TLS session (mutually authenticated or server-only authentication) or a non-secure channel like a plaintext TCP connection.
 This MQTT connection can be used for performing publish operations to MQTT topics and subscribing to MQTT topics.
 The SDK provides a mechanism to register customer-defined callbacks for receiving incoming PUBLISH, acknowledgement and keep-alive response events from the broker.
 The [coreMQTT](https://github.com/FreeRTOS/coreMQTT) library has been refactored for memory optimization and is compliant with the [MQTT 3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) standard.
-It has no dependencies on any additional libraries other than the standard C library, a customer-implemented network transport interface, and *optionally* a customer-implemented platform time function.
+It has no dependencies on any additional libraries other than the standard C library, a customer-implemented network transport interface, and optionally a customer-implemented platform time function.
 The refactored design embraces different use-cases, ranging from resource-constrained platforms using only QoS 0 MQTT PUBLISH messages to resource-rich platforms using QoS 2 MQTT PUBLISH over TLS connections.

 See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/standard/coreMQTT/docs/doxygen/output/html/index.html#mqtt_memory_requirements).

-### coreHTTP
+#### coreHTTP

 The C-SDK provides the ability to establish an HTTP connection with a server over a customer-implemented transport layer, which can either be a secure channel like a TLS session (mutually authenticated or server-only authentication) or a non-secure channel like a plaintext TCP connection.
 The HTTP connection can be used to make "GET" (include range requests), "PUT", "POST" and "HEAD" requests.
 The SDK provides a mechanism to register a customer-defined callback for receiving parsed header fields in an HTTP response.
 The [coreHTTP](https://github.com/FreeRTOS/coreHTTP) library has been refactored for memory optimization, and is a client implementation of a subset of the [HTTP/1.1](https://tools.ietf.org/html/rfc2616) standard.

 See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/standard/coreHTTP/docs/doxygen/output/html/index.html#http_memory_requirements).

-### coreJSON
+#### coreJSON

 The [coreJSON](https://github.com/FreeRTOS/coreJSON) library is a JSON parser that strictly enforces the [ECMA-404 JSON standard](https://www.json.org/json-en.html).
 It provides a function to validate a JSON document, and a function to search for a key and return its value.
 A search can descend into nested structures using a compound query key.
 A JSON document validation also checks for illegal UTF8 encodings and illegal Unicode escape sequences.

 See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/standard/coreJSON/docs/doxygen/output/html/index.html#json_memory_requirements).

-### AWS IoT Device Shadow
+#### AWS IoT Device Shadow

 [AWS IoT Device Shadow](https://github.com/aws/device-shadow-for-aws-iot-embedded-sdk) enables you to store and retrieve the current state (the “shadow”) of every registered device.
 The device’s shadow is a persistent, virtual representation of your device that you can interact with from AWS IoT Core even if the device is offline.
 The device state captured as its “shadow” is itself a JSON document.
 The device can send commands over MQTT or HTTP to update its latest state.
 Each device’s shadow is uniquely identified by the name of the corresponding “thing”, a representation of a specific device or logical entity on AWS IoT.
 More details about shadows can be found in [AWS IoT documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html).

 AWS IoT Device Shadow library has no dependencies on additional libraries other than the standard C library.
 It also doesn’t have any platform dependencies, such as threading or synchronization.
-It can be used with any MQTT library and any JSON library (see [demos](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master/demos) with coreMQTT and coreJSON).
+It can be used with any MQTT library and any JSON library (see [demos](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master/demos/shadow) with coreMQTT and coreJSON).

 See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/aws/device-shadow-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html#shadow_memory_requirements).

-### AWS IoT Jobs
+#### AWS IoT Jobs

 AWS IoT Jobs is a service that notifies one or more connected devices of a pending “Job”.
 A Job can be used to manage your fleet of devices, update firmware and security certificates on your devices, or perform administrative tasks such as restarting devices and performing diagnostics.
 For documentation of the service, please see the [AWS Iot Developer Guide](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html).
-Interactions with the Jobs service use MQTT, a lightweight publish-subscribe protocol.
+Interactions with the Jobs service use the MQTT protocol.
 This library provides a convenience API to compose and recognize the MQTT topic strings used by the Jobs service.

+AWS IoT Job library has no dependencies on additional libraries other than the standard C library.
+It also doesn’t have any platform dependencies, such as threading or synchronization.
+It can be used with any MQTT library and any JSON library (see [demos](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master/demos/jobs) with libmosquitto and coreJSON).

 See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/aws/jobs-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html#jobs_memory_requirements).

-### AWS IoT Device Defender Client
+#### AWS IoT Device Defender

-[AWS IoT Device Defender Client](https://github.com/aws/device-defender-for-aws-iot-embedded-sdk) enables you to interact with AWS IoT Device Defender service to continuously monitor security metrics from devices for deviations from what you have defined as appropriate behavior for each device.
+[AWS IoT Device Defender](https://github.com/aws/device-defender-for-aws-iot-embedded-sdk) enables you to interact with the AWS IoT Device Defender service to continuously monitor security metrics from devices for deviations from what you have defined as appropriate behavior for each device.
 If something doesn’t look right, AWS IoT Device Defender sends out an alert so you can take action to remediate the issue.
 More details about Device Defender can be found in [AWS IoT Device Defender documentation](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender.html).

+AWS IoT Device Defender library has no dependencies on additional libraries other than the standard C library.
+It also doesn’t have any platform dependencies, such as threading or synchronization.
+It can be used with any MQTT library and any JSON library (see [demos](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master/demos/defender) with coreMQTT and coreJSON).

+See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/aws/device-defender-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html#defender_memory_requirements).

 ### AWS Collection of Metrics